 Countless investigations and documentaries have unearthed horrific snuff-film-like videos of employees in most every major supplier torturing animals to death.
 Nothing that goes on in a working farm or slaughterhouse is ok.
-Go to Learn and watch Earthlings.
+Watch Earthlings.

 "Think occasionally of the suffering of which you spare yourself the sight."

 albert schweitzer inspirational vegan quotes

 Well, no, because I eat food, not dead bodies.
 If you get your jollies by eating the flesh of rotting corpses, then I'm sorry to be the one to break the news to you, but you are a zombie!
 That is what zombies eat.
-You should really get that checked out, because you're probably walking dead.
+You should really get that checked out, because you're probably the walking dead.

 I, on the other hand, eat actual food.
 A lot of it.
 And it's not sticks and leaves.
 But it is all plant-based and made up of fruits, vegetables, legumes, and grains.
-It's also plant milks, burgers, pizzas, sushi, ice cream, lasagna, cakes and everything else that's awesomely delicious.
+It's also delicious milks, burgers, pizzas, ice cream, lasagna and everything else that's awesome.

 Don't cook?
 Who cares!
 I don't either.
 That's what restaurants are for!
 But you can still easily make vegan meals or easily veganize your fav recipes (or any recipe at all) at home.

 What a sad viewpoint to have.
 Also, you're wrong.
 Because Hitler, Stalin, Khan...
 Also, like the Dalai Lama said, "If you think you are too small to make a difference, try sleeping with a mosquito."